Female engineers find the way to career success from 'inspiring' event

 Since attending Future female engineers, Jemma has gone on to secure a graduate job with Arup, one of the employers involved.
 ‘Before the event, I had started applying for graduate jobs, which is a lengthy process,’ she says.
 ‘I was lost on what job I really wanted and after some time it’s easy to lose momentum, but I found this event gave me the fire I needed.
 It helped give me the confidence to apply to roles and helped me stand out from the crowd.’

 Jemma also found the event helped her improve her CV: ‘The opportunity to chat to recruiters about the application process really opened my eyes to exactly what employers look for in a CV.
 I definitely saw an improvement in my own CV after applying their advice.’

-If attending the next Future female engineers event already sounds like a no-brainer to you, visit the Future female engineers website, where you can find out more and register for the next event, which is being held at Arup in London, on Monday 5 November.
+If attending the next Future female engineers event already sounds like a no-brainer to you, visit the Future female engineers website, where you can find out more and register for the next event, which is being held at Network Rail in Milton Keynes on Friday 8 March 2019.
 Or, if you need some more convincing, here are the five reasons why we think you won’t regret applying.

 Future female engineers can help you:

 - meet employers and build your professional network